 Public involvement is critical to the City's budget process.
 All budget deliberations take place during public meetings where resident participation is encouraged.
 All agendas and the entire Council meeting packets are posted on the City website, generally one week in advance of the meeting, to give the public plenty of notice.
 Finally, Texas statutes require public hearings for budget discussion.
 Shavano Park holds two such hearings, one for each reading of the Budget by City Council.
-This year they were held on September 12 and 19, 2022.
 Residents may attend these public hearings in person, but are also able to watch City Council deliberations livestreamed on the YouTube app/website.